-In a previous post, we explored “the anatomy…” which focuses on getting your structure right, the bare bones of a listing template.
+In a previous post, we explored “the anatomy…” which focuses on getting your structure right, the bare bones of an eBay listing template.
 Here I would like to dig a little deeper into how I personally draw inspiration from something as simple as your logo or the product category you are selling in to give a listing a unique colour scheme and feel.
-In addition, I will walk you through using a great tool inside of CrazyLister to help you create awesome graphics that will really give your template its own unique personality.
+In addition, I will walk you through using a great tool inside of CrazyLister to help you create awesome graphics that will really give your eBay design its own unique personality.

 In this post we’ll explore: